ilkkamtk/wop/virtual_server_install_LAMP_node.md

    1. If you are not in metropolia network, use VPN or double ssh (check first section)
    1. Run the following command:\
         ``$ ssh root@IPaddress``
    1.  substitute IPaddress with the address of your server (you got in the mail), root is the username (keep it as it is).
-After pressing enter, it will ask for passowrd (copy/paste from the mail).
-Note, blind typing password (the cursor will not move nor show stars nor nothing while you type); it a security measure: if anyone look over your shoulders, they cannot guess the lenght of your password.
+After pressing enter, it will ask for password (copy/paste from the mail).
+Note, blind typing password (the cursor will not move nor show stars nor nothing while you type); it a security measure: if anyone look over your shoulders, they cannot guess the length of your password.
 1. After login: first security measures, change root password and create yourself a user account: avoid to do everything as root!
 If someone crack your root account, s/he can destroy the full server.
 If s/he “only” crack your user account, s/he will be sandboxed (and can do less damages).